brawlins/brettrawlins.com/src/posts/2014-02-24-apache-redirect-vs-rewrite.md

 Redirect 301 /page.php /otherpage.php
 ```

 You can send whatever response code is appropriate.
 If you don't give one, a 302 response will be sent, which is the default for a redirect.
-See the [list of HTTP status codes](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#3xx_Redirection){:target="_blank"} for more information.
+See the <a href="http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#3xx_Redirection" target="_blank">list of HTTP status codes</a> for more information.

 ##  Rewrite